 Pacific Forum offers full- and part-time non-paid internships for students and recent graduates who are interested in gaining practical experience at an international think tank.
 Applicants can apply for either the Research Internship or Program Internship.

-We are currently seeking interns for Fall 2020 semester (September-December 2020) only.
+We are seeking interns for Fall 2020 semester (September-December 2020) and beyond.
+Currently all internships are virtual (conducted in a remote capacity).

 Pacific Forum is accepting applications for a full-time or part-time research intern who will conduct research on political, security, and strategic developments in the Indo-Pacific region under the direction of our senior staff.
 The Pacific Forum research intern will gain practical, industry-related experience by: